liviualexandrubobocu/angular-rust-wasm-integration/README.md

 ## Step 6

-Add import for wasm bindgen inside the library by the following lines:
+Add import for wasm bindgen inside the Rust library by the following lines:

 ```
 extern crate wasm_bindgen;